Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 Meal breaks:

-In addition to the above, if you enter the total contracted hours into the Minimum Base Hours field you can then receive flags in the roster warning when an employee has not been rostered for their total contracted hours:
+In addition to the above, if you enter the total contracted hours into the Contracted weekly hours field you can then receive flags in the roster warnings when an employee has not been rostered for their total contracted hours:

 Once all relevant contracted hours have been entered select 'Save' and then on the following page select 'Update Employee Details'.